dram55/MarioMakerTwitchBot/README.md

 Submission status & current level are written to a '\text' directory where files can be used within OBS to display on stream. (open.txt, close.txt, nextLevel.txt)

 If desired, the current queue of levels can be embedded to an html page using {details} and {date} tags and FTP'd to a webserver of your choice.
-Viewers can refer to this.
+Viewers can refer to this page.
+[Example](http://dram55.com/test/queue)

 The goal of this bot is to take level submissions without being overwhelmed & having a huge queue.